-Menopause is another stage of life and marks the end a woman’s reproductive lifespan.
+Menopause is another stage of life and marks the end a person's reproductive lifespan.
 Menopause happens when the ovaries stop making estrogen.
-Most commonly, this occurs naturally in women > 40 years of age who have no period (spontaneous amenorrhea) for ≥12 consecutive months.
+Most commonly, this occurs naturally in people > 40 years of age who have no period (spontaneous amenorrhea) for ≥12 consecutive months.

-Some women are diagnosed with menopause if they have:
+Some people are diagnosed with menopause if they have:

 - no period ≥6 months with biochemical criteria of menopause (FSH >40 IU/L) OR